magento/devdocs/guides/v2.3/page-builder/index.md

 ## Page Builder example modules

-- **[PageBuilderExtensionSlider](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionSlider)** — Create by [Bruce Denham](https://github.com/bdenham).
+- **[PageBuilderExtensionSlider](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionSlider)** — Created by [Bruce Denham](https://github.com/bdenham).
 This module shows you how to add `centerMode` and `centerPadding` settings from the [slick carousel](https://kenwheeler.github.io/slick/) used by the Slider.

-- **[PageBuilderExtensionBanner](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionBanner)** — Create by [Bruce Denham](https://github.com/bdenham).
+- **[PageBuilderExtensionBanner](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionBanner)** — Created by [Bruce Denham](https://github.com/bdenham).
 This module shows you how to customize an existing content type: the Banner.
 This is the completed module featured in the [Extend a content type tutorial](https://devdocs.magento.com/page-builder/docs/extend-existing-content-type/overview.html).

-- **[PageBuilderQuote](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderQuote)** — Create by [Bruce Denham](https://github.com/bdenham).
+- **[PageBuilderQuote](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderQuote)** — Created by [Bruce Denham](https://github.com/bdenham).
 This module shows you how to create a content type for a customer testimonial page.
 This is the completed Quote module featured in the [Create a content type tutorial](https://devdocs.magento.com/page-builder/docs/create-custom-content-type/overview.html).

 - **[PageBuilderGrid](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderGrid)** — Created by [Dave Macaulay](https://github.com/davemacaulay).
 This module shows you how to create a content type that recreates the layout of the Magento Luma-themed home page using a grid structure with grid items.